citelao/sensible/1-introduction.md

 > Is it safe to use coffee shop wi-fi?

-This question has an answer.
-It's a nuanced answer, with caveats and loopholes, but it has an answer.
-To learn the answer—the right answer, not a streamlined one—you need to understand the internet.
+This question does have an answer.
+It's a nuanced answer, with caveats and loopholes, but it is an answer.
+To learn the answer—the right answer, not a streamlined one—you need to understand the Internet.

 That's where this guide comes in.
 This is a guide for everyday people, people who use Excel at work, who buy stocks online, people whose idea of a good time is *not* reading the protocols that run the internet. **Sensible people**.